Air Pressure Force exerted by air within tyre, expressed in pounds per inch.

 Bead That part of the tyre that is shaped to fit the rim.
-Made of high tensile steel wires that are wrapped in woven fabric and then held by the plies.
+Made of high tensile steel wires that are wrapped in woven fabric and rubber, and then held by the sidewall cords.

 Carrying Capacity Maximum rated tyre load for a given inflation pressure as established by the Tire and Rim Association.

 Chafer Reinforcing fabric and rubber around the bead in the rim flange area to prevent chafing of the tyre by rim parts.

 Cord The twisted fibre or filament of polyester, rayon, nylon or steel which gives the tyre carcass and belts strength.

 Inner Liner The layer of rubber which is laminated to the inside of a tubeless tyre to insure the air retention quality of the tyre body.